NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 1. Data Mining - simple unsupervised data exploration to have a general idea of the data nature
 2. Sentiment Analysis - search on what matters the most which reasons drive review to be positive or negative
-3. Topic Modeling - main feedback themes extraction, improvement focuses identification
+3. Topic Modelling - main feedback themes extraction, improvement focuses identification

 ## Analysis Process